 "Record of a film society screening at the Stanley Theatre on Granville Street, Vancouver.
 Includes shots of the "concert" program; scenes outside the theatre before and after the show and at intermission; audience in the lobby; movie scenes shot off the screen from the auditorium; unidentified man introducing films.
-Oscar Burritt and other film society members are glimpsed briefly. " (BC Archives)
+Oscar Burritt is seen outside the theatre at intermission, and film society members Dorothy Fowler and Moira Armour are glimpsed briefly in the lobby."
+(D.J.
+Duffy)

 "This film shows Ojibwe women at Squaw Point, Leech Lake tanning hides and making moccasins decorated with beadwork and an Arikara or Hidatsa woman at Fort Berthold, North Dakota tanning cow hide and doing quillwork on clothing."
 Minnesota Historical Society.